Jon Gadsby: Life and career

 Gadsby was born in Derbyshire, England, and went to school in Invercargill when his family moved to New Zealand.
 He studied law at the University of Otago, leaving in his final year to work at Radio Otago.
 He entered television with David McPhail in the comedy A Week of It in 1977, before the pair went on to the successful and long-running 80s political satire McPhail and Gadsby.

 Gadsby appeared in numerous television programmes, several films, and wrote more than 20 books, mainly for children.
 He wrote for The New Zealand Herald, Metro and The Listener, and performed corporate voicing.

-He was the founding editor of Christchurch magazine Avenues.
+Gadsby married Canon Media Awards-winning subeditor Jo Knight (then Gadsby) in Auckland in 1997.
+The couple had a daughter, Emma Rose, born in 2001.
+In 2003, Gadsby co-founded the Christchurch lifestyle magazine Avenues alongside his sister, Sharon Collins, serving as its founding editor with editorial support from Knight.
+Though the couple later separated, they remained close co-parents, and Knight and their daughter supported Gadsby in Christchurch during his terminal illness.

 In 2008, he received a conviction for drink-driving, after being stopped at a checkpoint in December 2006.
 In 2011, he was convicted of his fourth drink-driving charge, having been stopped with a breath alcohol reading 2.5 times in excess of the legal limit.

 He died in Christchurch on 12 December 2015 from cancer.